11cafe/comfyui-workspace-manager/README.md

 # ☕️ ComfyUI Workspace Manager - Comfyspace

-A ComfyUI workflow management extension to **organize and manage all your workflows and generated images in one place**.
-Seamlessly switch between workflows, track version history and image generation history within a single workspace.
+A ComfyUI workflow management extension to **organize and manage all your workflows, models and generated images in one place**.
+Seamlessly switch between workflows, track version history and image generation history, 1 click install models from Civit ai, browse/update your installed models

 If you have questions or suggestions, please [join our Discord](https://discord.gg/HHvfEurv2Z)!